pirahansiah/pirahansiah.github.io/README.md

 # Dr. Farshid PirahanSiah

-I am currently seeking opportunities in Berlin, Germany, focusing on the development of Large Language Models and advanced AI systems.
+I am currently seeking opportunities in Berlin, Germany, focusing on the development of Computer Vision, Large Language Models and advanced AI systems.
 My extensive experience in R&D for computer vision and multimodal applications positions me to effectively lead and innovate in this field.

 ## Seeking Position in Berlin, Germany only: